-- December 25 (Christmas Day): Celebrate the birth of Jesus, the Word made flesh.
-Attend a church service and reflect on the miracle of God becoming human. - o Song Meaning: represents Jesus, who gave His life for us. - 2.
-December 26 (Feast of St. Stephen): Honor the first Christian martyr by doing something kind for someone in need.
+First Day of Christmas - December 25 (Christmas Day): Celebrate the birth of Jesus, the Word made flesh.
+Song meaning: The partridge in a pear tree represents Jesus, who gave His life for us.

-- Song Meaning: symbolize the Old and New Testaments, reminding us of God's promises. - 3.
-December 27 (Feast of St. John the Evangelist): Read the Gospel of John and think about Jesus as the Light of the World. - o Song Meaning: stand for faith, hope, and love. - 4.
-December 28 (Feast of the Holy Innocents): Remember the children who died because of King Herod's cruelty.
-Pray for children suffering around the world. - o Song Meaning: are the four Gospels spreading the good news. - 5.
-December 29: Reflect on God's faithfulness and the protection He provides. - Song Meaning: represent the first five books of the Bible, which lay the foundation of our faith. - 6.
-December 30: Honor heroes of faith and read stories of courage from the Bible. - o Song Meaning: recall the six days of creation. - 7.
-December 31 (New Year's Eve): Think about the past year and the ways God has blessed you.
-Join a prayer service or journal about your hopes for the future. - o Song Meaning: symbolize the seven gifts of the Holy Spirit. - 8.
-January 1: While some honor Mary, focus on how God brings new things from the humble and lowly. - o Song Meaning: are the eight Beatitudes, guiding us to live a blessed life. - 9.
-January 2: Seek wisdom for the new year by reading the book of Proverbs. - o Song Meaning: signify the nine fruits of the Spirit. - 10.
-January 3: Celebrate the holiness of God's name and His commandments. - o Song Meaning: represent the Ten Commandments.
+Second Day of Christmas - December 26 (Feast of St. Stephen): Honor the first Christian martyr by doing something kind for someone in need.
+Song meaning: The two turtle doves symbolize the Old and New Testaments.

+Third Day of Christmas - December 27 (Feast of St. John the Evangelist): Read the Gospel of John and think about Jesus as the Light of the World.
+Song meaning: The three French hens stand for faith, hope, and love.

+Forth Day of Christmas - December 28 (Feast of the Holy Innocents): Remember the children killed by Herod.
+Pray for children suffering worldwide.
+Song meaning: The four calling birds are the four Gospels.

+Fifth Day of Christmas - December 29: Reflect on God's faithfulness and protection.
+Song meaning: The five golden rings represent the first five books of the Bible.

+Sixth Day of Christmas - December 30: Honor heroes of faith.
+Song meaning: The six geese a-laying recall the six days of creation.

+Seventh Day of Christmas - December 31 (New Year's Eve): Reflect on the year and seek God's guidance for the next.
+Song meaning: The seven swans represent the seven gifts of the Holy Spirit.

+Eight Day of Christmas - January 1: Reflect on humility and new beginnings.
+Song meaning: The eight maids a-milking are the eight Beatitudes.

+Nineth Day of Christmas - January 2: Seek wisdom.
+Song meaning: The nine ladies dancing signify the nine fruits of the Spirit.

+Tenth Day of Christmas - January 3: Celebrate God's law.
+Song meaning: The ten lords a-leaping represent the Ten Commandments.

-- 11. January 4: Pray for the Church around the world and for unity among Christians. - o Song Meaning: are the eleven faithful apostles who spread the gospel. - 12.
-January 5: Prepare for Epiphany by praying for mission work and that Jesus' light would reach all nations. - o Song Meaning: represent the twelve points of the Apostles' Creed.
+Eleventh Day of Christmas - January 4: Pray for the Church and Christian unity.
+Song meaning: The eleven pipers are the eleven faithful apostles.

+Twelfth Day of Christmas - January 5: Prepare for Epiphany and global mission.
+Song meaning: The twelve drummers represent the twelve points of the Apostles' Creed.

-THE MEANING OF EPIPHANY
+JANUARY 6- THE MEANING OF EPIPHANY

-Epiphany is all about Jesus being revealed to the world, starting with the Wise Men from the East.
+The word Epiphany means appearance, manifestation, or revealing.
+This day celebrates when Jesus was revealed as the Savior-not just to Israel, but to the whole world, starting with the Wise Men from the East.
 These Magi traveled a long way, guided by a star, to honor Jesus as the King of Kings.
 In a way, their journey symbolizes that Jesus came for everyone-not just for the Jewish people but for all nations.